C. P. Ramaswami Iyer: As a lawyer

-Sir.
-C.P. stint on the Executive Law Council was marked by an intense commitment to industrialization and lowering the levelized post of power, with C.P. championing initiatives ranging from the introduction of hydroelectricity to the Mettur, Pykara and Bhavani projects and for the development of the Cochin, Tuticorin and Vishakhapatanam ports.
+Sir C. P. stint on the Executive Law Council was marked by an intense commitment to industrialization and lowering the levelized post of power, with Iyer championing initiatives ranging from the introduction of hydroelectricity to the Mettur, Pykara and Bhavani projects and for the development of the Cochin, Tuticorin and Vishakhapatanam ports.
 His superintending the completion of the hydreoelectric project at the high-altitude Pykara in until three years to completion, at an expenditure of less than 6.75 crores was particularly heralded.
 The more-expensive Mettur initiative, inccuring capital outlays of 385 lakh rupees, nonetheless rendered over 328,396 acres in Tanjore District fully irrigated, with excess electric power being made available downstream.

-In 1920, C.P was elected to the Central Legislative Assembly from the Tanjore-Trichinopoly constituency in the vacancy caused by the resignation of A. Rangaswamy Iyenga.
-On 10 July 1930, which was the first meeting of the Assembly that C.P attended, the House was debating the Simon Commission Report on a cut motion.
+In 1920, Iyer was elected to the Central Legislative Assembly from the Tanjore-Trichinopoly constituency in the vacancy caused by the resignation of A. Rangaswamy Iyenga.
+On 10 July 1930, which was the first meeting of the Assembly that Iyer attended, the House was debating the Simon Commission Report on a cut motion.
 In 1928, he was elected to the Legislative Assembly and later to the Council of Imperial State State; further immediate distinctions followed in the form of further appointments of honour during this period included as the Indian envoy to the first and second League of Nations, and to the Third Round Table Conference.

-Formal decorations rapidly followed: Sir C.P. was made a Knight Commander of the Indian Empire in 1926, and a Knight Commander of the Star of India in 1941, continually buoyed by powerful support from the likes of the Willingdons and the Junior Maharani of Travancore.
-Sir C.P., at the request of his old friend the Junior Maharani of Travancore, also acceded to take on a further portfolio as the underage Maharaja's constitutional and legal adviser - a sum for which he was now earning 72,000 rupees a year.
+Formal decorations rapidly followed: Sir C. P. was made a Knight Commander of the Indian Empire in 1926, and a Knight Commander of the Star of India in 1941, continually buoyed by powerful support from the likes of the Willingdons and the Junior Maharani of Travancore.
+Sir C. P., at the request of his old friend the Junior Maharani of Travancore, also acceded to take on a further portfolio as the underage Maharaja's constitutional and legal adviser - a sum for which he was now earning 72,000 rupees a year.

 Indian Independence Movement

-In his early days, C.P. was an admirer of Gopal Krishna Gokhale and desired to join the Servants of India society in Poona.
+In his early days, Iyer was an admirer of Gopal Krishna Gokhale and desired to join the Servants of India society in Poona.
 In 1912, he fought on behalf of Jiddu Narayaniah against Annie Besant for the custody of his sons J. Krishnamurti and Nityananda in the famous Besant Narayaniah trial and won.
 Besant, however, later got the verdict annulled by appealing to the Privy Council in England.
-C.P. developed an admiration for Annie Besant and collaborated with her in organising the Home Rule League and served as its vice-president.
+Iyer developed an admiration for Annie Besant and collaborated with her in organising the Home Rule League and served as its vice-president.
 In 1917, he became the Secretary of the Indian National Congress.
 He edited Besant's newspaper, New India, during her incarceration. at the same time, campaigning vigorously for her release.
-C.P. later distanced himself from the Indian Independence after disagreeing with Mahatma Gandhi over the Swadeshi and Non-Cooperation movements.
+Iyer later distanced himself from the Indian Independence after disagreeing with Mahatma Gandhi over the Swadeshi and Non-Cooperation movements.